ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 Mouse acceleration will be disabled by default, the original state will be restored after exiting the app.

-If the game or emulator is run as admin, this app also needs to be run as admin, otherwise Windows won't let them work together.
+If the game or emulator is run as admin, this app also needs to be run as admin.

 <br>